-Virgo has a ducted air con and we are experimenting with an off-grid air con option for Leo and Cancer.
+Virgo has a ducted air con.
 Still worth mentioning that given our altitude again we are above the line of the cold settling, meaning that last winter we didn’t dip below zero at all even on the coldest nights.
 All our tents have high-tech electric blankets that are able to work of solar and there are ample woollen blankets, not to mention that inside the bubble you’re protected from the wind-chill too.
 However, we are in the country and would encourage you to come prepared for four seasons even in the middle of summer.
 At a minimum, beanie and a cosy jumper.
 There is a fire for when outside and one the best pieces of feedback we get is how cosy and warm the bedding is!
 Remember when it comes to camping, there is no bad season, only bad choice of clothing! 🙂

 Please see ‘Things to do’ page.

 To preserve the privacy and enjoyment of our paid guests we only disclose that upon booking in a welcome pack, for which you will receive after checking in no later than two weeks before your stay.
 Please see ‘Location’ for approximate details on the location.